Biowarriors/Biomedical_Project/Readme.txt

 ### Citation

-Please cite the following publication if any of the results in this paper or code are beneficial in your research:

 ```
 ﻿@Article{Rahman2022,
 author={Rahman, Md.
 Mostafizur and Vadrev, Srinivas Mukund and Magana-Mora, Arturo and Levman, Jacob and Soufan, Othman},